denisde4ev/textarea/README.md

 # textarea
-simple textarea for github pages
+simple and minimal textarea for github pages